NawafAlsalmi/coffeeOrdersDataProject/README.md

 📊 Project Overview

-This GitHub project showcases an Excel-based data analysis of coffee sales data, where I transformed raw order records into an interactive sales dashboard.
-The goal was to clean, analyze, and visualize sales trends by coffee type, customer demographics, and time periods to extract meaningful business insights.
+This project showcases an Excel-based data analysis of coffee sales data, where I transformed raw order records into an interactive sales dashboard.
+The goal was to analyze and visualize sales trends by coffee type, customer demographics, and time periods to extract meaningful business insights.

 🔍 Key Features
 1. Data Cleaning & Transformation